boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    deployed 5G slices (for example only two 5G slices: eMBB and MIoT), it is possible to dedicate a separate QoS queue for each slice on transit routers in the provider network.
-However, with introduction of private/enterprises slices, as the number of 5G slices (and thus corresponding IETF Network Slices) increases, a single QoS queue on transit links in the provider network serves multiple slices with similar characteristics.
+However, with introduction of private/enterprises slices, as the number of 5G slices (and thus corresponding RFC XXXX Network Slices) increases, a single QoS queue on transit links in the provider network serves multiple slices with similar characteristics.
 QoS enforcement on transit links is fully coarse-grained (single NRP, sharing resources among